West Highland Railway: The Glasgow and North Western Railway

 There remained considerable tracts of the west Highland area without useful transport routes, and social conditions were identified as being unacceptable.
-A government commission appointed in March 1883, examined the plight of smallholders in the Highlands, and their investigation showed that above all transport was a pressing need.
+A government commission (Note: The Napier Commission, The Royal Commission of Inquiry into the conditions of the Crofters and Cottars in the Highlands and Islands of Scotland.) appointed in March 1883, examined the plight of smallholders in the Highlands, and their investigation showed that above all transport was a pressing need.
+(Note: As well as proposals on land tenure, they urged improved communication by post, telegraph, roads, steam vessels and railways, citing the precedent of state support for the Wade Military Roads and the Caledonian Canal.)
 The Crofters Holdings (Scotland) Act 1886 (49 & 50 Vict. c.
 29) established the Crofters' Commission and gave enhanced rights to crofters.
 This change of mood led to the idea that a railway serving the area was a social need, and in turn this led to the promotion of the Glasgow and North Western Railway.
 This 167-mile line, costed at £1,526,116, was to reach from Glasgow (Maryhill) to Inverness by way of Loch Lomond, Rannoch Moor, Glen Coe and Fort William.
 Fort William, although a small town, was the centre of a wide area.

 The G&NWR was not directly established by the government: it was sponsored by financial interests in London, and by the North British Railway (NBR).
 The NBR was a bitter competitor of the Caledonian Railway (CR) and the CR regarded the western side of Scotland as its own preserve, so that the NBR interest in the new line automatically led to opposition.
 The Highland Railway and David MacBrayne Ltd, a coastal steamer operator, were both effective monopolies on their respective businesses and naturally opposed the G&NWR.
 The bill came before Parliament in the 1883 session.

 The hearings were lengthy, and opposition counsel did not hesitate to pour scorn on Highlandmen who came in support of the line.
 The undeveloped nature of the area (which the railway was designed to rectify) was shown as a reason to reject the proposed line, and finally on 1 June 1883 the committee threw out the bill.
 The G&NWR was finished.